 Oxtail is a powerhouse of flavour, it is the tail of a cow, male or female.
 The bone marrow, the fat, skin and cartilage all combine to produce a stock that is silky, rich, flavour-packed and gelatinous due to its high collagen content.
 Nigerian oxtail pepper soup is a spicy, herby broth of the oxtail.
 Ideal for those cold harmattan mornings and evenings especially during the Christmas period.

 Anyway, long story short, Musa brought the oxtail, and Renaissance Man immediately ordered pepper soup.
-We wolfed it down and went for seconds, eating and sucking on the succulent meat that nestle in the nooks and crannies of the bones leaving our fingers glistening, sticky and lick-inviting.
-I pepper-souped the life out of that oxtail, and for the next few days we made Nigerian oxtail pepper soup, Thank God for Pressure cookers.
+We wolfed it down and went for seconds, eating and sucking on the succulent meat that nestles in the nooks and crannies of the bones leaving our fingers glistening, sticky and lick-inviting.
+I pepper-souped the life out of that oxtail, and for the next few days, we made Nigerian oxtail pepper soup, Thank God for Pressure cookers.

 The Nigerian oxtail pepper soup is made very spicy to balance out the richness of the fat and is served steaming hot.
-It is mostly eaten with agidi/eko rice, boiled yam or plantain, boiled sweet or irish potato, or just drunk plain as soup.
+It is mostly eaten with agidi/eko rice, boiled yam or plantain, boiled sweet or Irish potato, or just drunk plain as soup.

 To remove excess fat from Nigerian oxtail pepper soup

 After boiling the oxtail, and before the full spicing, take off the heat, allow to cool down a bit and put the pot in the freezer to chill.
-The fat which is all on the surface of the broth, will solidify.
+The fat which is all on the surface of the broth will solidify.
 Break off the solid fat and discard, then continue with your cooking.

 A note of warning though, the Nigerian oxtail pepper soup should not be an everyday pepper soup, because oxtail has a very high oil content which is not good for the health.
 Remove as much fat as you reasonably can especially if you bought a whole unit with the fatty canda/kpomo/cow skin surrounding the tail.